How to use ADB

 If you have installed

-variable to make sure your shell is able to find theadb
+adbvia Android Studio you still need to configure thePATHvariable to make sure your shell is able to find theadbtool.

 📌ADB Port Forwarding